Privacy guide for admins

 For example, if people want to determine which colleagues sent them the most email over the past week, they could technically do so without Viva Insights by manually counting emails from coworkers in their inbox.
 Similarly, people could determine their coworkers’ average response time to the emails that they send by using timestamp information readily available in their mailbox.
 Viva Insights saves people the trouble of having to perform these tedious calculations.

-In a few cases, Personal insights in Viva Insights provides people with de-identified information on other people that wouldn't have otherwise been available to them, such as for email read rates.
+In a few cases, Personal insights in Viva Insights provides people with de-identified information on other people that wouldn't otherwise be available to them, such as for email read rates.

 Email read rates and document open rates